MartyOfMCA/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Task 3 (change file ownership)
 The script used here would change the ownership to a file to a new user

+## Task 4 (create an empty file)
+The script used here would create an empty file